ljpengelen/markdown-to-pdf/README.md

 With a small script that combines the HTML from a Markdown file with a CSS stylesheet, [my CV in Markdown](https://github.com/ljpengelen/markdown-to-pdf/blob/master/cv.md) is converted into [a PDF document](https://github.com/ljpengelen/markdown-to-pdf/blob/master/cv.pdf).

 This is just a proof-of-concept at the moment.
-Turning this idea into a stand alone tool is straightforward.
+Turning this idea into a stand alone tool is straightforward, however.

 ## Getting Started